 Generally, the establishment or renewal date for SRPs will be January 1 or July 1.

 The Director of an SRP must be a tenured faculty member and is generally appointed by the Vice Chancellor for Research.

 The Director reports to the Vice Chancellor for Research and is responsible for the administrative functions of the SRP, as well as for guidance of the unit's activities in accordance with its established goals.
+Prior to and during their appointment, Directors are asked to disclose any potential conflicts of interest with their role as Director of the SRP.
 The Director is reviewed at the same time as the SRP.

 Faculty affiliated with SRPs are expected to follow all University of California policies and the policies set forth by their respective academic departments related to academic responsibilities, including teaching workload, faculty commitment of effort, faculty compensation, honoraria, travel, and sabbatical leave.
 The SRP reports to the Vice Chancellor for Research and must follow administrative review and approval processes set forth by the Vice Chancellor and/or campus policy.
-All employment opportunities in a Special Research Program will be created and filled in accordance with University policies and procedures, and with full awareness of the normally finite life of an SRP.
+All employment opportunities in an SRP will be created and filled in accordance with University policies and procedures, and with full awareness of the normally finite life of an SRP.

 An SRP does not have jurisdiction over courses or curricula and cannot offer formal courses for credit.
 It may perform other academic functions ordinarily carried out by departments of instruction and Organized Research Units; that is, organize research conferences and meetings, advise on graduate curricula, support graduate research, and manage training programs in conjunction with departments of instruction.
 It may employ graduate students and conduct other administrative activities in the pursuit of its goals.

 In support of the University’s commitment to attaining excellence through diversity, every SRP is expected to maintain an environment that values differences and is free from discrimination and harassment.